Mingding Doctrine

 The Laws of Generosity and Meanness in Life

 Today's "Living Abundantly" discusses how one can live well.
-Observing those who live well, you will discern a pattern: there are two types of people, the generous and the mean-spirited.
+Observing those who live well, you will discern a principle: there are two types of people, the generous and the mean-spirited.
 Those who can take a loss and bear responsibility are generous; those who cannot take a loss and shirk responsibility are mean-spirited.
 Few misers live well, but wanting to be generous does not mean acting recklessly.
 One must discern when to be generous and when not to be.

-Mean People Do Not Live Well
+Mean-Spirited People Do Not Live Well

 When I was in university, everyone lived in dormitory buildings with many people.
-Some dormitories had excellent and harmonious interpersonal relationships; others were tense.
-Beijing winters are very cold, below zero degrees Celsius.
+Some dormitories had harmonious interpersonal relationships, while others were tense.
+Beijing winters are very cold, below freezing.
 There was no hot water; one had to carry a thermos to fetch water, a five-minute walk.
 After fetching it, one would leave it and bring it back after self-study for washing.
-Some people only carried one for themselves, some carried two for those with whom they had good relationships, and some carried four.
-The students who carried only one often found their water gone, and their classmates liked to prank them.
-This is a mean person.
-As the saying goes, "The child is father to the man."
-Mean people do not live well!
-Being easily angered is also a form of meanness; getting angry over trivial matters.
+Some people only carried one for themselves, some carried two for those they were close to, and some carried four.
+The student who carried only one often found his water gone, and his classmates liked to tease him.
+This is a mean-spirited person.
+As the saying goes, "A child of three shows the man."
+Mean-spirited people do not live well!
+Being easily angered is also a form of meanness; getting upset over trivial matters.

-Generosity or Meanness is Influenced by Region
+Generosity or Meanness is Influenced by Regionality

 Recently, I ministered to someone who stayed with me for a long time and was very stingy.
-Her good friend is very generous, and she owes her friend hundreds of thousands that she has not repaid.
-She even took a course on charity and said she wanted to do charity!
+Her good friend was very generous, and she owed her friend hundreds of thousands that she had not repaid.
+She even took a course on charity?
+And said, "I want to do charity!"
 I said, "Repay the money first before doing charity."
 Then her response was interesting: "Is it that I cannot afford to repay it?"
 Her good friend said, "Then repay me."
-The person replied, "Do you lack this money?"
-Whether one is mean or generous, do not ruin your brand.
+She replied, "Is it that you lack this money?"
+Whether one is mean-spirited or generous, do not ruin your brand.
 Each of us is a brand, building good and stable relationships with others.
 I once spoke about "stability," like an airplane needing stability.
 People are not only stingy with money but also with face and relationships.

 It is More Blessed to Give Than to Receive